jacklul/entware-pi-hole/README.md

 Run [Pi-hole](https://pi-hole.net) directly on your [Entware](https://github.com/Entware/Entware) supported device.
 **Releases here are unofficial and not supported by the Pi-hole developers.**

-#### Warning: this project is a proof-of-concept-alpha™ and was tested only on Asus RT-AX58U v2 running official firmware.
+#### Warning: this project is a proof-of-concept-alpha™ and was tested only on Asus RT-AX58U v2 running official firmware and BusyBox v1.24.1.

 ### Notable changes